Mixing Artificial and Natural Intelligence: From Statistical Mechanics to AI and Back to Turbulence

 I wrote this paper to articulate my personal view on the relationship between Artificial Intelligence (AI) and quantitative scientific disciplines, with a strong focus on turbulence within the realm of fluid dynamics.

-I begin in Section \ref{sec:intro} by defining AI, highlighting key components such as Automatic Differentiation, Deep Learning, Reinforcement Learning, and Generative Models, and discussing their progressive interdependence.
-This preliminary discussion also helps to set the stage for methodologies of how we use AI (as System 1 or System 2) and explain how AI's capacity to navigate the curse of dimensionality has sparked significant interest in scientific communities, enabling novel approaches to longstanding computational challenges.
+I begin in Section \ref{sec:intro} by defining AI, highlighting key components such as Automatic Differentiation, Deep Learning, Reinforcement Learning, and Generative Models, and discussing their progressive interdependence \footnote{ In this manuscript, AI is used as a collective term to encompass various techniques, including but not limited to Machine Learning (ML).
+ML is a subset of AI focused on algorithms that enable computers to learn from and make predictions based on data.} This preliminary discussion also helps to set the stage for methodologies of how we use AI (as System 1 or System 2) and explain how AI's capacity to navigate the curse of dimensionality has sparked significant interest in scientific communities, enabling novel approaches to longstanding computational challenges.

 In Section \ref{sec:my-sciences} I describe ``my sciences" to give the reader a glimpse on why and how I see the disciplines as distinct as AI, theoretical engineering and turbulence connected.